 Percentage of undergraduates receiving financial aid: 82%

 Keene State College is a prestigious public liberal arts college founded in 1909, with 2,735 undergraduate students in the Fall of 2023.
 The campus is located in Keene, New Hampshire, USA, with a 150-acre campus.
 Here, students can take part in small and in-person classes, which gives them more opportunities to communicate with their professors.
 The college offers more than 60 student clubs, organizations, and sports teams, bringing students a vibrant experience.
+It is considered one of the best value liberal arts colleges in the US.

 7. Oregon Institute of Technology